 Announcement for the Janet A. Harkness Student Paper Award

-WAPOR and AAPOR will award the second annual Janet A. Harkness Student Paper Award in 2014.
-This award is given in memory of Dr. Harkness, internationally recognized for her contributions to cross-cultural survey methodology, who passed away earlier this year.
-The award is open both to current students (graduate or undergraduate) and to those who graduate during calendar year 2013.
+WAPOR and AAPOR will award the third annual Janet A. Harkness Student Paper Award in 2015.
+This award is given in memory of Dr. Harkness, internationally recognized for her contributions to cross-cultural survey methodology, who passed away in 2012.
+The award is open both to current students (graduate or undergraduate) and to those who graduate during calendar year 2015.
 The award is the first ever joint WAPOR/AAPOR award, and the details for the award are available on both the WAPOR and AAPOR websites.

 We encourage you or your organization to make a contribution to the Janet A. Harkness Student Paper Award Fund.
 Your entire contribution will be dedicated to the award fund and to recognizing emerging young scholars in the study of multi-national/multi-cultural/multi-lingual survey research (aka 3M survey research) through support of the winner’s participation in the WAPOR Conference and a cash prize.
 WAPOR will provide the support associated with administering the award.

 We hope that you will consider contributing to the Janet A. Harkness Award Fund, and to the future of 3M survey research.
 Please see below for three easy ways to contribute.

 Please send your contributions payable to the Janet A. Harkness Fund.

 For details please contact Ms. Renae Reis at firstname.lastname@example.org

 See the top of this page for a link to contribute.